49ersNFCNFC WestNFL

 The 49ers bolstered their receiving room by adding Mike Evans, a bona fide No. 1 receiver, and Christian Kirk to complement him.
 The Niners also traded for Osa Odighizuwa to fill a major void on the interior of the defensive line, alongside the return of Nick Bosa.
 That should help improve a pass rush that finished as the league’s worst in sacks, totaling six fewer than the second-worst New York Jets.
 In fact, Myles Garrett had more sacks individually than the entire 49ers defense last season.

 San Francisco also brought back Dre Greenlaw after a year away from the team.
 His return strengthens a linebacker room that grew extremely thin last season due to injuries.
-Notably, the 49ers’ two starting linebackers in the playoffs were both on the active roster in early November.
+Notably, the 49ers’ two starting linebackers in the playoffs were both not on the active roster in early November.

 Overall, the 49ers have done a solid job addressing key weaknesses from last season.
 However, one major issue remains to be fixed heading into the draft: the offensive line.